Activity Collections for Math Teacher Circles

 Math Teacher Circles (MTCs) are communities of K-12 and higher education mathematics professionals who meet regular to engage in the collaborative investigation of non-routine, rich, low-threshold, high-ceiling problems, and to reflect upon their experiences as practitioners of mathematics and teaching (Hendrickson, 2016; Taton, 2015).

 Pedagogically, MTC facilitators should strive to model high-leverage instructional practices such as supporting learners in productive struggle (jokingly referred to as “funstration” by the MTC community), posing purposeful questions, and encouraging meaningful mathematical discourse.
 For a great overview of the mathematical philosophy of MTCs, see the article “Be Less Helpful” by Joshua Zucker.
+Organizers should also check out our MTC Toolkit for additional tips.

 Below you’ll find collections of some of our favorite MTC activities!